aruhier/easy-incremental-backups/README.md

 Restore
 -------

-The script `restore-full-system.sh` is a not user friendly for the moment.
+The script `restore-full-system.sh` is a not user friendly for the moment.<br>
 You have to modify the "SOURCE" constant for the backup path you want to restore.

 Configuration
 -------------

-Configurations are note synced between the scripts (yet), so you have to modify the constants in each scripts to configure it correctly.
+Configurations are not synced between the scripts (yet), so you have to modify the constants in each scripts to configure it correctly.<br>
 **ATTENTION**: If you are doing a backup, do not forget to configure the `delete-old-backups.sh` script to delete the old scripts.
 It can be dangerous to let it unconfigured, as it can delete some files in thinking it's backups